state-alchemists/zrb/docs/concepts/inputs.md

 Your name [world]:
 ```

-# Input Priority
+# Conflicting Inputs

 If you declare multiple inputs with the same name, the latter overrides the previous ones.

-As for upstreams, Zrb adds upstreams inputs at the end of the current task's inputs.
-But the upstream input will not override the current task's input.
+As for upstreams, Zrb adds upstream inputs at the end of the current task's inputs.
+But, the upstream input will not override the current task's input.

 Let's see the following example.